rickmanley-nc/satellite/README.md

 I'll keep this updated with current gotchas that you'll have to be mindful of before having a successful deploy.

 - Within group_vars/all, both development_subscription_ids and lab_subscription_ids are dependent on your manifest.
 I have several different subscriptions on my test account, and the ordering of them is not logical.
 Currently the 'hammer' tool has to connect through a numerical Subscription ID.
 This is something that could be done by querying 'hammer subscription list' and filtering on specific subscription names to then store the Sub ID.
 I haven't gotten to this yet, but it's doable.
+  - Another option is to plan to have an account

 - There are 3 different scenarios for installing Satellite.
 I have this hard coded for Scenario 3 (install with DHCP, TFTP, and DNS).
 The other scenarios have not been tested.